brevzin/brevzin.github.io/_posts/2019-04-19-opt-into-concepts.md

 It's not like this is hard to do.
 It's just that... we have to do it.

 How would we implement `Eq` as a specialization?
 Well, you can't really.
-There's just **no associated functions** with this approach.
+There's just <span class="token important">no associated functions</span> with this approach.
 We could declare a non-member `operator==`{:.language-cpp}... somewhere, but it wouldn't be in user types' associated namespaces - since now user types are totally unrelated to this class template `Eq`.
 For some concepts, we can still get value even without associated functions (like `Printable` or `std::hash`{:.language-cpp}) but for concepts like `Eq` it's a total nonstarter.

 But implementing parameterized concepts is fine. `Range` translates well: